 RedCap UE: A UE with reduced capabilities as specified in clause 4.2.21.1 in TS 38.306 [25].

+SBFD RO: [TBD]

+Editor’s Note: The rapporteur will align the terminology of additional RO as well as its definition with RAN1 running CR.

 Serving Cell: A PCell, a PSCell, or an SCell in TS 38.331 [5].

 Shared SL-PRS resource pool: A sidelink resource pool which can be used for the transmission of both SL-PRS and PSSCH.